 Over the course of his 61 fights, Muhammad Ali introduced boxing to audiences around the world.
 Althought the majority of his engagements were in the United States, he fought in matches in Bahamas, Germany, Philippines, Malaysia, Zaire, Indonesia, Ireland, Canada, Japan, Switzerland and Great Britain.
 He successfully defended his title before a mostly international audience in San Juan, Puerto Rico in 1976.
 By the end of his career Ali was the most well-known athlete in the world.

 In the early 1980s Muhammad Ali was diagnosed with Parkinson’s disease.
 Nevertheless in 1985 he participated in the negotiations for the release of kidnapped Americans in Lebanon.
 During his lifetime, Ali has also received numerous honors and awards for his humanitarian work.
 The Olympic committee selected him to light the Olympic flame for the 1996 games in Atlanta, Georgia.
 During that event he received a replacement gold medal for the one he received in 1960 that he tossed in the Ohio River in disgust over a racial incident.
 In 2005 he also received the Presidential Medal of Freedom at the White House.
 That same year, for his work in the civil rights movement, the former boxer was awarded the prestigious Otto Hahn freedom medal by the German Society for the United Nations.

 The Muhammad Ali Center opened in his hometown of Louisville in 2005.
 The facility displays Ali’s boxing memorabilia and showcases themes of civil rights, social responsibility, respect, and personal growth.
 Ali was married four times and has nine children.
-The boxer spent the remaining years of his life in Scottsdale, Arizona with his fourth wife Yolanda “Lonnie” Ali.
+The boxer spent the remaining years of his life in Scottsdale, Arizona with his fourth wife, Yolanda “Lonnie” Ali.
 He died on June 3, 2016 in Scottsdale at the age of 74.